Best external drives for NVIDIA Shield TV Pro 2024

 Best RGB storage

-Whether you plan to use the external drive to replace the Shield's 16GB internal storage or to simply augment it for downloaded content from your PC to your living room TV, these are all excellent NVIDIA Shield TV Pro drives.
-However, if you're looking to max out your internal storage, we'd recommend using a fast SSD as the default storage option on the Shield TV Pro.
-The Samsung T7 SSD fits the bill perfectly, offering good thermal management for continuous operation, a rugged body, and capacities up to 2TB.
+Whether you plan to use an external drive to replace the NVIDIA Shield TV Pro's own 16GB storage or to simply augment it for bringing downloaded/offline content from your PC to your TV, these are all excellent NVIDIA Shield TV Pro drives.
+However, if you're looking to max out your internal storage, we'd recommend using a fast SSD as the default storage for the Shield TV Pro.
+The Samsung T7 SSD fits the bill in this case perfectly, offering good thermal management for continuous operation, as well as a rugged body, and a range of storage capacities.

-If you want to save a bit on SSD storage, the Crucial X6 drive offers similar capacities as the Samsung and the same interface, but at a lower cost.
-A standard portable hard drive is ideal for when you'll be doing mostly read operations from the drive, like just viewing content.
-If you already have a ton of offline media and would to view it on the TV, the WD Elements hard drive is a nice affordable option that comes in large capacities.
+If you want to save a bit on SSD storage, the Crucial X6 offers similar capacities as the Samsung T7 and with the same connection interface, but at a lower cost.
+A standard portable hard drive is ideal for when you'll be doing mostly read operations from the drive (e.g., viewing content) and if you already have a ton of offline media that you'd like to watch on your TV, the WD Elements Portable hard drive is a reliable yet affordable option that comes in large capacities.
 Need more storage?
-In this case, the WD My Book external drive offers up to a maddening 22TB of storage, if you so dare.
+In this case, the WD My Book external drive offers up to a staggering 24TB of storage.

-Don't like cables dangling out of the back of your Sheild TV Pro?
+Don't like cables dangling out of the back of your Shield TV Pro?
 A simple flash drive is what you need in this case.
-The ADATA UV350 is a robust option thanks to the metal build, sleek design, and large capacities of up to 512GB.
-You can also add a bit of flair to your Shield setup with the KingSpec Z5 RGB SSD.
+We suggest the ADATA UV350, since it's quite a robust option thanks to the metal build, sleek design, and large capacities of up to 512GB.
+You can also add a bit of color to your streaming media setup with the KingSpec Z5 RGB.
 It's fast, stylish, and flashy!

-The Shield TV Pro can also double up as a great cloud gaming console, thanks to the GeForce NOW cloud game streaming service.
-Make sure you go and grab the best gaming controller for the Shield TV Pro for the optimal gaming experience.
+The NVIDIA Shield TV Pro can also double up as a great cloud gaming console, thanks to the GeForce NOW cloud game streaming service.
+However, make sure you go and grab one of these best gaming controllers for the most optimal gaming experience.

 Be an expert in 5 minutes